Physiotherapy At Home After A Stroke in Sutton Coldfield

 Hello and welcome back to the ThreeSpires Physiotherapy blog where we take a look at all things physiotherapy and health related.
-In this blog I wanted to take a look at an extremely serious and often disabling condition and look at where you can access help and some services available in Sutton Coldfield plus also highlight how our physiotherapy service can help anyone living in Sutton Coldfield.
-A stroke is one of the most common and also can be the most severely disabling neurolgical condition that we as physiotherapists encounter.
+In this blog I wanted to take a look at the extremely serious and often disabling condition of strokes for anyone in Sutton Coldfield.
+We will cover where you can access help, some services available in Sutton Coldfield plus also highlight how our mobile physiotherapy service can help anyone living in Sutton Coldfield who has had a stroke.
+A stroke is one of the most common and also can be the most severely disabling neurolgical condition that we as community physiotherapists vsiiting patients in Sutton Coldfield encounter.
 Patients are often fit and healthy and leading an independent life and then they have a stroke which reduces their ability to move one side of their body, walk and lead an independent life.
 This can be a catastrophic experience and at this point it is vital to get access to as much high quality rehabilitation, understand where you can access help and also get as much physiotherapy as is possible.
+This is where our home visit physiotherapy service in Sutton Coldfield comes into its own as our mobile physios visit patients in Sutton Coldfield after they have had a stroke.

 What is a Stroke?